-- Sharing internal and external artifacts
+- Sharing internal and external artifacts with metadata

 - Binary version tracking to reproduce builds